 Effective, timely and frequent communication is necessary to create the shared sense of safety and security among a workforce and ease the process of returning to work.
-In addition to including the details of the transition, a communications plan should anticipate employee concerns and questions.
-The right communication tactics can exhibit enhanced caring from leadership and help employees practice better awareness of their surroundings for physical distancing and more.
+In addition to including the details of the transition, a communications plan should anticipate worker concerns and questions.
+The right communication tactics can exhibit enhanced caring from leadership and help workers practice better awareness of their surroundings for social distancing and more.
 Below are several factors for organizations to consider when developing a comprehensive change management communications strategy.

-General Communication Considerations
+5.1 General Communication Considerations

-Identify the role of leadership in communication engagement and consider how messaging should be approved and delivered to employees Establish or update feedback mechanisms for responding to return to work communications so that employee concerns are appropriately and quickly addressed Create company approved talking points that supervisors can use; develop set of FAQ so that supervisors and managers are consistent in messaging Leverage multiple communication channels to reach the audience including phone, app-based, video (e.g., Skype, Zoom), verbal, digital displays, speaker systems, flyers, posters, email and postal mail Internal page bullet style - no indent, square bullet, 6pt spacing after
+- □ Identify the role of leadership in communication engagement and consider how messaging should be approved and delivered to workers - Establish or update feedback mechanisms for responding to return to work communications so that worker concerns are appropriately and quickly addressed - □ Create company approved talking points that supervisors can use; develop set of FAQ so that supervisors and managers are consistent in messaging - □ Leverage multiple communication channels to reach the audience including phone, appbased, video (e.g., Skype, Zoom), verbal, digital displays, speaker systems, flyers, posters, email and postal mail Internal page bullet style

-Personnel and Policy Changes
+5.2 Personnel and Policy Changes